chungyc/ninetynine/README.md

 provide your own implementation.
 Once implemented, you can run the existing tests to confirm it is indeed a correct solution, or at least one without obvious bugs.
-You can also run existing benchmarks against your solution, e.g., if you are curious how your amazingly clever but complicated solution performs.
+You can also run existing benchmarks against your solution, e.g., if you are curious how your amazingly clever but complicated solution performs compared to a simpler one.

 Modules under `Solutions` are those implemented by yours truly.
 The problem skeletons alias to these, so that tests against the problems can pass